alliance-genome/agr_archive_initial_prototype/README.md

 ### ElasticSearch

-For running a local ElasticSearch instance see the [elasticsearch setup][4] for more info
+For running a local ElasticSearch instance see the [elasticsearch setup][4] for more info.

 ## API Usage

-Once you have the API up and running with it pointed at a valid ES instance that has all loaded data.
-You should be able to run the following and with results.
+Once you have the API up and running, with it pointed at a valid ES instance that has all loaded data, you should be able to run the following command and get the same results.

 ```bash
 	> curl http://dev.alliancegenome.org/api/gene/MGI:98341